1. Priority Registration Dates can be found on the Academic Calendar

 For your exact day and time for registration, sign on to Student Online Services, then select Registration, then Check Your Registration Status.
 Registration status will be available approximately one week before registration begins.
 Otherwise, see Registrar for re-enrollment and registration procedures.

-Students needing one WIC chemistry course this year to graduate by June 2013 are strongly encouraged to enroll in CH 462 & 462H winter.
+Students needing one WIC chemistry course this year to graduate in June are strongly encouraged to enroll in CH 462 & 462H winter.
 Don't wait for CH 463 spring term which is likely to be over-enrolled - with graduating seniors!
 The labs have limited spaces and a space spring term is not guaranteed.

 "Registering on your scheduled day & time makes everyone a happy camper!"